microsoft/AzureTRE/docs/tre-admins/upgrading-resources.md

 Bundle template versions follow [semantic versioning rules](../tre-workspace-authors/authoring-workspace-templates.md#versioning), only minor and build version upgrades are allowed by default with Azure TRE upgrade mechanism, major versions upgrades and any version downgrades are blocked.

 !!!
-Alert
+Warning
     We do not recomend upgrading automatically a major version as those changes might include breaking changes, potential data loss or cause service unavaialbility.

-    For users who wish to upgrade a major version, we highly recommend to read the [changelog](../../CHANGELOG.md), review what has changed and take some appropriate action before upgrading.
+    For users who wish to upgrade a major version, we highly recommend to read the changelog, review what has changed and take some appropriate action before upgrading using force version update.

     Version downgrades are not tested and are also blocked by Azure TRE upgrade mechanism.